-Lawyers exit law school with plenty of case law knowledge and analytical abilities, but what are the basic business skills and know-how that will serve lawyers well?
+Lawyers exit law school with plenty of case law knowledge and analytical abilities, but managing a new business requires an entirely different set of skills and know-how.

 A Business Plan